 The hacker then sent a passport image file to Facebook which was also forwarded to Thompson’s email account along with a response: “Thanks for verifying your identity.
 You should now be able to log into your account.”

-While Thompson had no idea what’s going on he realised he has been locked out of his account allowing the hacker to have full access to his Facebook profile and business pages.
-The unknown hacker then sent a pic of his private parts to Mr Thompson’s fiancee.
+While Thompson had no idea what’s going on he realized he has been locked out of his account allowing the hacker to have full access to his Facebook profile and business pages.
+The unknown hacker then sent a pic of his private parts to Mr. Thompson’s fiancee.

 At that moment, Thompson contacted Facebook with email screenshots trying to prove that someone has hacked his account by sending fake emails and passport ID he has nothing to do.